What is reactive programming?

 There are four principles to adhere to when creating reactive applications.

-Lastly, the foundation of a scalable, resilient, and responsive system is its message-driven architecture.
+The last, fourth principle is that message-driven architecture is the foundation of a scalable, resilient, and responsive system.
 A message-driven application may be event-driven, actor-based, or both.

-Reactive programming as a concept has been around for over 20 years but didn't take off until the introduction of Reactive Extensions.
+Reactive programming as a concept has been around for over two decades but didn't take off until the introduction of Reactive Extensions.
 Reactive Extensions (also known as ReactiveX) are APIs or asynchronous programming with observable streams.
 This is how reactive programming works.

 ReactiveX has two classes; observable and observer classes.
 An observable class is the data source of streams or events and an observer class is the one that uses (or reacts to) the produced elements.